 Sports day.
 To steal Jon Snow’s phrase – It is coming.
 Unless you’ve already had it in which case you may well have had some tears, temper tantrums and overall stress.
 You may have had some serious excitement too, it’s not all doom and gloom!

 I despised sports day at school.
 Hated it with such passion that I would use any excuse not to go.
 I remember one year, back when it was acceptable to bully children at school, the teachers told our year group that any form (class group) that didn’t have full attendance would be disqualified, so any child that won anything would lose it because of their peers that didn’t turn up.
-As you can img sine that was a particularly awful week for me, especially as I didn’t turn up.
-I wouldn’t have been able to do much anyway, I had spent so long being bullied for being “fat” that I could play sports in front of anyone in the end.
+As you can imagine that was a particularly awful week for me, especially as I didn’t turn up.
+I wouldn’t have been able to do much anyway, I had spent so long being bullied for being “fat” that I couldn’t play sports in front of anyone in the end.
 I have been with my husband ten years this year and I have only just started running with him, trusting him not to ridicule me for “jiggling” everywhere.
 The darkest times during all of this bullying centred around sports day, and caused so much trauma.

 To me, sports day is outdated and unnecessary.
 It should be optional, and is definitely not something that I think children should be taken out of class to practice for.
 You can run the three legged race?
 Awesome, but you missed that part of the curriculum because of it?
 No thanks.
-Now, I’m not an idiot, I realise that for a lot thanks is a world of fun for a tonne of kids.
+Now, I’m not an idiot, I realise that for Sports day is a world of fun for a tonne of kids.
 Adam was one of them and the boys seem to really relish the chance show off and enjoy a bit of sport!
-Physical activity is important, and I do think that sports day gives children the chance to really try out sports that they maybe would have known about otherwise.
+Physical activity is important, and I do think that sports day gives children the chance to really try out sports that they maybe wouldn’t have known about otherwise.
 Reuben loves running, he hates cricket and football at the moment, much to Daddy’s heart break, but he loves running.
 He loves to race, like a lot of young boys, so for him, there is an excitement in Sports day.

 But what if he, like me, hated it?